 Continue reading "Recipe for vegan brown rice salad with asparagus, avocado, pecans, and pesto dressing" »

 The Year I Learn to Love Cauliflower continues to challenge me, and nothing scares me more than the prospect of raw cauliflower, undisguised by potatoes or hot sauce.
 Recently I decided to take the plunge, with this salad that pairs the vegetable of the year with creamy white beans, salty feta and crunchy pine nuts.
 Not a disguise, exactly.
 More like a distraction, with so much texture that I really didn't concentrate on the cauliflower.
 If you're a cauliflower lover, adjust the proportion of ingredients to highlight the vegetable.
 If you're a cheese-a-holic, add more feta.
 The lemon vinaigrette wraps everything together.
 The longer it sits, the more tender the cauliflower becomes, thanks to the mustard in the dressing.
 My husband Ted approved this salad for you; I can't say I'm in love with raw cauliflower, yet, but I'm working on it.

-Continue reading "Recipe for farro and kale salad with white beans and slow-roasted (or sun-dried) tomato" »
+Continue reading "Recipe for cauliflower salad with white beans, feta and pine nuts" »

-Continue reading "Recipe for slow-cooker kasha with caramelized onions and mushrooms" »
+Continue reading "Recipe for roasted red pepper, basil and parmesan johnnycakes" »